 It was beautiful, historical, and artistically subtle in a way that science can’t capture, and I found it fascinating.

 “None of this had even a hope of any practical application in my life.
 But 10 years later, when we were designing the first Macintosh computer, it all came back to me.
 And we designed it all into the Mac.
 It was the first computer with beautiful typography.
 If I had never dropped in on that single course in college, the Mac would have never had multiple typefaces or proportionally spaced fonts.”

 At last , He gave his advice to the students:

 “Your time is limited, so don’t waste it living someone else’s life.
 Don’t be trapped by dogma — which is living with the results of other people’s thinking.
 Don’t let the noise of others’ opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary.”

 “When I was young, there was an amazing publication called “The Whole Earth Catalog”, which was one of the bibles of my generation.
 It was created by a fellow named Stewart Brand not far from here in Menlo Park, and he brought it to life with his poetic touch.

 “Stewart and his team put out several issues of The Whole Earth Catalog, and then when it had run its course, they put out a final issue.
 It was the mid-1970s, and I was your age.
 On the back cover of their final issue was a photograph of an early morning country road, the kind you might find yourself hitchhiking on if you were so adventurous.

-Beneath it were the words: “Stay Hungry.
+Beneath it was the words: “Stay Hungry.
 Stay Foolish.”

 It was their farewell message to students.